napatech/daq_dpdk_multiqueue/readme.md

 # taskset -c 0-13 snort --daq dpdk --daq-var dpdk_argc="-n4" -i "dpdk0" -z 4 --daq-var dpdk_queues=2
 ```

-Note: taskset is used here to pinn the cores used by Snort to run only on NUMA 0.
+Note: taskset is used here to pin the cores used by Snort to run only on NUMA 0.
 This is done do avoid QPI
 utilization.
 Run the cores on the same NUMA node as the NIC is sitting on.

 a.
 Only one interface specifier is supported, but that may contain multiple interfaces and/or interface pairs.